 Why your payment reminder email isn’t effective

-If your payment reminder emails don’t get your client to pay that overdue invoice, it may be because it’s been sent to the wrong email address or they prefer physical invoices.
+If your payment reminder emails don’t get clients to pay overdue invoices, it may be because the reminder was sent to the wrong email address or they prefer other forms of communication.
 We all know those people who have 10,000 unread emails in their inboxes.
 Most times an unpaid invoice isn’t a personal slight; it’s simply because the client is disorganized or has forgotten.

-Remember to craft payment reminder messages with a bit of understanding and guidance.
-Offer your clients easy and simple ways to submit payment while alleviating any additional stress they may experience when paying their bills.
+Remember to craft payment reminder emails with understanding and keep your tone polite.
+Offer your clients several easy and simple ways to submit payment while alleviating any additional stress they may experience when paying their bills.
+A friendly reminder can often encourage timely payments.
+Sending an email to confirm you received payment is also a good idea.

 What you should do if an invoice is less than 90 days late or more than 90 days late

-Unfortunately, the longer the invoice goes unpaid, the more unlikely it becomes that the client is going to submit payment.
+Unfortunately, the longer an invoice or payment reminder goes unpaid, the less likely it becomes that a client will submit a payment.
 If you’ve used these templates to send your payment reminder emails and the invoice is still unpaid, it may be time to use a debt collection agency.
 Let the client know that if the invoice is not paid, the collection agency will be getting in touch with them.
+This notice from the collection agency will follow official procedures.
 This could serve as enough motivation for your client to pay.

 However, if this does not work, it may be a matter that needs to be taken to court.
 Of course, this route must make sense for you depending on the amount of the overdue invoice and whether court costs and litigation will be worthwhile to your business.

 Outstanding and unpaid invoices create unwanted challenges for all business owners and managers.
+Good communication can mitigate issues before collections become necessary.
 With these tips, templates, and Square automated invoice reminders, you can take some of the stress off your shoulders and remain professional when you ask for client payments.